trevor-dolby-at-ibm-com/ace-dev-spaces-container/README.md

 replacing the image name with the location of the container built from the Dockerfile in this repo, and the "location" field with the GitHub repo name.

-The Dev Spaces code will handle pulling the GitHub code into the workspace, and so GitLab and other source code repositories can also be used, depending on the configuration of the Dev Spaces environment itself.
+The Dev Spaces infrastructure will handle cloning the GitHub repo into the workspace, and so GitLab and other source code repositories can also be used, depending on the configuration of the Dev Spaces environment itself.